 You’re Willing to Include Your Partner in Future Plans

 Can you see yourself including another person in every life decision you make from now on?
 “It’s not that your future spouse needs to be present at every social event you attend,” explains Dumbroff, “but are you willing to work with that person on how your lives will run and what boundaries are acceptable for each of you?”
-Some things to consider, she says, are how often will you go out on our own with friends, whether or not vacations will be planned together, how you’ll negotiate family holidays, and how seriously you’ll take the other person’s concerns and desires into account.
+Some things to consider, she says, are how often you will go out on your own with friends, whether or not vacations will be planned together, how you’ll negotiate family holidays, and how seriously you’ll take the other person’s concerns and desires into account.
 “If you are still thinking, It’s all about what I want to do without considering your partner, you might want to step back from the serious commitment of marriage at this time,” she suggests.